Loading...

 This is shown by a smaller distance between the lowest value dot and the highest value dot on each dot plot.

-This means Lucas has become more consistent over two years, which is especially impressive since his mean score has also increased.
+This means Lucas has become more consistent over the two years, which is especially impressive since his mean score has also increased.

 Lucas's scores therefore seem to have become better and more consistent across the two years.

-Onto the next check for understanding.
+On to the next check for understanding.

 Which of these statements is accurate for the range of these two dot plots?
 Pause to evaluate these statements.